 - What's in the notification?

-- I've received a notification for a site that I don't manage.
+- I've received a notification for a page or site that I don't manage.
 What should I do?

 - I’ve found the notification, now what should I do?

-- Will ad serving always be re-enabled after I appeal?
+- Will ad serving always be re-enabled after I request a review?

-- I need clarification regarding the policy that my site is violating.
+- I need clarification regarding the policy that was violated.
 What should I do?

-Policy specialists disable ad serving to a website when that website is found to be in violation of program policies.
-Please carefully review your notification to learn specifically why ad serving was disabled to your site.
+Policy specialists disable ad serving to a page or site when it’s found to be in violation of Program policies.
+Please review your notification to learn exactly why ad serving was disabled.

 To view your policy notification: